Provider Network Management Jobs in USA with Visa Sponsorship

 Do Provider Network Management roles commonly get H-1B sponsorship?

 Yes, particularly at large health insurers, Blue Cross Blue Shield affiliates, and national managed care organizations like UnitedHealth Group and Cigna.
-These employers file H-1B petitions for network management positions regularly and have dedicated immigration counsel.
+These employers file H-1B visa petitions for network management positions regularly and have dedicated immigration counsel.
 Smaller regional networks sponsor less frequently, so targeting larger organizations improves your chances significantly.
 Browse sponsoring employers on Migrate Mate to identify which ones are actively hiring.

 What degree does USCIS expect for a Provider Network Management visa petition?